-This is the tenth year the Plan has been in critical status.
-The Pension Protection Act of 2006 ("PPA") requires a pension plan in critical status to adopt a rehabilitation plan aimed at restoring the financial health of the plan.
+This is the eleventh year the Plan has been in critical status.
+The PPA requires a pension plan in critical status to adopt a rehabilitation plan aimed at restoring the financial health of the plan.
 As part of a rehabilitation plan, plans are permitted to reduce, or even eliminate, benefits called "adjustable benefits" as part of a rehabilitation plan.
 The types of benefits considered to be adjustable benefits are:

-- 120-month payment guarantee that was previously part of the Life Annuity payment form - Early Retirement Benefit, Supplemental Early Retirement Benefit or other retirementtype subsidy - Pre-retirement death benefits other than Pre-Retirement Spousal Annuity - Retirement-type subsidies in connection with benefit options
+- 120-month payment guarantee that was previously part of the Life Annuity payment form - Early Retirement Benefit, Supplemental Early Retirement Benefit or other retirement-type subsidy - Pre-retirement death benefits other than Pre-Retirement Spousal Annuity - Retirement-type subsidies in connection with benefit options